-Magnetic resonance imaging, however, revealed multiple lesions in the right frontoparietal region of the brain, which is involved in motor control and sensation of the left side of the body.
+Magnetic resonance imaging revealed multiple lesions in the right frontoparietal region of the brain, which is involved in motor control and sensation of the left side of the body.
 A biopsy revealed CNS lymphocytic vasculitis — inflammation or swelling of blood vessels in the brain and spine.

-“This patient was the first confirmed case of Covid-19 CNS vasculitis, confirmed by biopsy, in a young healthy patient with otherwise mild Covid-19 infection,” said Jennifer Graves, a neurologist at UC San Diego Health.
+“This patient was the first confirmed case of Covid-19 CNS vasculitis, confirmed by biopsy, in a young healthy patient with otherwise mild Covid-19 infection,” said Jennifer Graves, a UC San Diego Health neurologist.

 “Her case tells researchers and clinicians to consider these serious potential brain complications even in young patients and those with minor initial Covid-19 infections,” she added.